sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 - setState(state => state + 1) is better (avoid outdated state).
 - Change `useState` to `useRef` when values not for rendering.
 - Don't put any `if` statement before hooks function.
+- Only call Hooks at the top level (don't inside loops, conditions or nested functions).
+- Only call Hooks from React function components.

 ## React Style Guide